brunch/brunch-guide/content/en/chapter05-using-third-party-registries.md

 The big benefit of formal dependency management is that you get to express **flexible version dependencies**, easing the installation and **upgrade** of your dependencies.

 At the time of this writing, the Brunch team is hard at work to provide first-class integration with npm, which will greatly ease isomorphic JS and will let us use our `node_modules`-installed code transparently inside our front-end application code, as modules still.
-For now though, we'd need to hack around with the [Browserify plugin for Brunch](https://www.npmjs.com/package/browserify-brunch).
+Until then, we’ll need to hack around with the [Browserify plugin for Brunch](https://www.npmjs.com/package/browserify-brunch) plugin.

 In the meantime, Bower integration [is already here](https://github.com/brunch/brunch/blob/stable/docs/faq.md#how-to-use-bower).
 We could have used that for jQuery, for instance.
 If we use the following `bower.json` to describe our project: